 All sorts of celebrities got in on the act.
 Football great Deacon Jones, Laurel and Hardy, Vic Tayback and others argued with a tub of talking Parkay about whether or not it was butter.
 The commercials were funny and memorable, and people still know what it means when you say "Parkay!"

 While Parkay is still produced and sold, now by ConAgra, these days it's seen as a less healthy food.
 Parkay ingredients include liquid soybean oil, water, palm oil, nonfat milk, whey, salt, buttermilk, vegetable monoglycerides, diglycerides and soy lecithin as emulsifiers, potassium sorbate and sodium benzoate as preservatives, natural and artificial flavors, phosphoric acid and vitamin A palmitate.
-The vegetable oil spread is colored with beta carotene, which is also a source of vitamin A.
+The vegetable oil spread is colored with beta carotene, which is also a source of vitamin A. However, Parkay is cholesterol free and has a total fat content of only 8 g, so it's not so bad.

+You may be more familiar with Land O' Lakes Margarine, Country Crock, or Earth Balance, but Parkay Margarine is still alive and well with its creaminess and "Parkay" catchphrase.
 You can find Parkay in its original stick form, but also in a Parkay squeeze bottle, a spread and even as a buttery spray.
 If you want to avoid trans fats, get the spread instead of the sticks, which have 1.5 grams of trans fat per one serving size according to the product information on the Parkay website.